Bayek of Siwa

 Bayek is a fictional character in Ubisoft's Assassin's Creed video game franchise.
-He serves as the protagonist of the 2017 title Assassin's Creed Origins, and first appeared in the tie-in novel Assassin's Creed: Desert Oath, which explores his backstory and how he became the last Medjay of ancient Egypt, a title he inherited from his father.
-He also makes minor appearances in Assassin's Creed Odyssey, Assassin's Creed Valhalla, and the spin-off mobile game Assassin's Creed: Rebellion.
-In Origins, Bayek is portrayed by British actor Abubakar Salim through performance capture.
+He serves as the protagonist of the 2017 title Assassin's Creed Origins, in which he is portrayed by British actor Abubakar Salim through performance capture, though his first appearance was in the tie-in novel Assassin's Creed: Origins – Desert Oath, which further explores his backstory.
+The character has also made minor appearances or been referenced in subsequent games and spin-off media of the franchise.

-Within the series' alternate historical setting, Bayek lived during the final years of the Ptolemaic Kingdom before its annexation into the Roman Empire as a province.
-Born and raised in the remote oasis settlement of Siwa, hence his epithet Bayek of Siwa, he dedicates his life to protect the security and welfare of the Egyptian people.
-In Origins, he fights occupying imperialist Roman forces as his tragic past of conspiracy, loss, and death is gradually revealed.
-Alongside his wife Aya, he is the co-founder of the Hidden Ones, the precursor organization to the fictional Assassin Brotherhood which is inspired by the real life Order of Assassins.
-As leader of the Hidden Ones, he would sometimes sign letters of correspondence under the alias of Amun.
+Within the series' alternate historical setting, Bayek lived during the final years of the Ptolemaic Kingdom, shortly before it was annexed by the Roman Empire as the Province of Egypt.
+Born and raised in the remote settlement of the Siwa Oasis (hence his epithet Bayek of Siwa), he dedicates his life to ensuring the security and welfare of the Egyptian people as the last of the Medjay, a title he inherited from his father.
+In Origins, Bayek fights against the imperialist incursion of Roman troops into Egypt as his tragic past of conspiracy, loss, and death is gradually revealed.
+Alongside his wife Aya, he is the co-founder of the Hidden Ones, the precursor organization to the series' fictional Assassin Brotherhood, which is inspired by the real-life Order of Assassins.
+As leader of the Hidden Ones, he sometimes used the alias "Amun" when signing off on letters of correspondence.

-Bayek's character has been received positively by critics and fans of the series, and he is regarded as one of the franchise's best and most popular protagonists.
-Various merchandise for the character, as with other of the series' protagonists, has been released.
+Bayek's character has been received positively by critics and fans of the Assassin's Creed series, and he is regarded as one of the franchise's best and most popular protagonists.
+As with the series' other protagonists, Ubisoft has released various merchandise promoting the character.

 Creation and development

 The character's name Bayek is a play on the Egyptian hieroglyphic word for falcon or vulture, in line with a longstanding tradition of naming protagonist characters in the series after birds of prey.
 Bayek shares a symbiotic relationship with his eagle, Senu, who aids him in reconnaissance.
 Senu is considered to be the living precursor to the series’ Eagle Vision, and can be upgraded to distract and attack enemies.
-For the majority of the game, Bayek is not an Assassin but a Medjay, a well-known and respected man in ancient Egyptian society, and as such there is less emphasis for him to lurk in the shadows or blend in with crowds compared to previous Assassin's Creed protagonists.
+For the majority of the game, Bayek is not an Assassin but a Medjay, a well-known and respected man in ancient Egyptian society, and as such there is less emphasis on him to lurk in the shadows or blend in with crowds compared to previous Assassin's Creed protagonists.
 As the player character, Bayek also serves as a lens through which players could understand the importance of religion and ritual daily life in ancient Egypt, and the larger societal issues at play in Ptolemaic Egypt such as class conflict between ethnic Greeks and native Egyptians.
-Bayek's narrative journey also reveals the origins of staple traditions in the series like the feather ritual, cut finger, and the leap of faith.
+Bayek's narrative journey also reveals the origins of staple traditions in the series, like the feather ritual, the cut finger, and the leap of faith.